britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 can modify it, in order to induce behaviors at the protocol's participants.
 This is the case with TCP in the modern Internet.

-Adding end-to-end integrity protection to portions of the wire image makes those portions nonwritable.
-Nonwritable portions of the wire image may be observed by on-path devices, but not changed.
+Adding end-to-end integrity protection to portions of the wire image makes it impossible for on-path devices to modify them without detection by the endpoints, which can then take action in response to those modifications, making these portions of the wire image effectively immutable.

-Note that a protocol's wire image cannot be made completely nonwritable in a packet-switched network: the observed delay sequence is modified as packets move through the network and experience different delays on different links, packets may always be dropped, as a consequence of the network's operation.
+Note that a protocol's wire image cannot be made completely immutable in a packet-switched network.
+The observed delay sequence is modified as packets move through the network and experience different delays on different links, and packets may be dropped at any time, as a consequence of the network's operation.
 Intermediate systems with knowledge of the protocol semantics in the readable portion of the wire image can also purposely delay or drop packets in order to affect the protocol's operation.

 ## Engineering the Wire Image